-- Enhance pedestrian and physical connections to the University from surrounding neighborhoods by improving Chestnut Ridge Road, Rensch Road and Willow Ridge Drive.
-These "neighborhood pedestrian connectors" should receive priority consideration for tree planting and other improvements.
+- consideration for tree planting and other improvements.
 Connections should be made to the pedestrian and multi-use facilities recently developed along Sweet Home Road. - Employ access management techniques and traffic calming measures on Sweet Home Road. - As part of development of a more integrated pedestrian/ bicycle network, enhance safety for pedestrians and bicyclists at entrances to the UB campus from Maple Road, Millersport Highway, and North Forest Road.
 Pedestrian and bicycle access to the UB campus should be enhanced by the creation of a linkage between the proposed University West Multi-use Trail to the academic spine via Rensch Road. - Research-oriented facilities related to the University should continue to expand along Sweet Home Road in proximity to the Baird Research Park.
-The introduction of the START-UP NY program in June 2013 offers incentives to encourage new development in this area. - The corridor along Sweet Home Road between Ellicott Creek and Maple Road is the focus of major off-campus universityrelated activities.
+The introduction of the START-UP -NY program in June 2013 offers incentives to encourage new development in this area. - The corridor along Sweet Home Road between Ellicott Creek and Maple Road is the focus of major off-campus university-related activities.
 Mixed-use, moderate density offices and university related residential uses have evolved within this corridor.
 This pattern is punctuated by a small commercial center centered on the Skinnersville Road Extension. - Work with UB to promote development of a new, mixed-use "University Village" east of Millersport Highway (see discussion in Section 3.3).
 Uses should include research and office, University-related activities, housing, open space, and public trails and rights-of-way along Ellicott Creek.
 Housing should be designed to appeal to members of the academic community and "knowledge workers" drawn to an attractive, stimulating environment with a mix of activities.
 A secondary campus "loop road" should be considered adjacent to the creek but outside of the floodplain to organize the main activities along an attractive environmental feature. - Enhance physical connections to the University from surrounding neighborhoods by establishing a linkage or linkages across Ellicott Creek from North Forest Road.
-Klein Road could be extended across North Forest to provide a means of access to the proposed mixed-use center from the
+Klein Road could be extended across North Forest to provide a means of access to the proposed mixed-use center from the east, while extensions of Stahl Road and Heim Road would provide additional pedestrian and possibly vehicular linkages to the center.

-&lt;sup>4 If properly planned, this mixed-use center could enhance Amherst's appeal to what economist Richard Florida terms the "creative class," which he considers key to a community's economic vitality.
+4 If properly planned, this mixed-use center could enhance Amherst's appeal to what economist Richard Florida terms the "creative class," which he considers key to a community's economic vitality.
 The creative class consists of scientists, engineers, architects, educators, writers, artists, entertainers, and other professionals whose economic function is to generate new ideas, new technology, and new creative content (Richard Florida, The Rise of the Creative Class: And How It's Transforming Work, Leisure, Community and Everyday Life, June 2002).